Eobion-Technologies/adsense/README.txt

 Channel support is also available.

-Ads are cached to reduce system load.
+Ads are cached to reduce system load (when revenue sharing is disabled).

 If you have the referral module installed, you can specify a percentage that goes to the author's referring user as well.

 If you have the referral module installed, you can specify a percentage that goes to the author's referring user as well.

+It is now able to do Adsense click tracking.

 Resources
 ---------